Director and Founder, LCSW

 Primary Therapist – LMSW

 Lisa offers a variety of therapeutic interventions that focus directly on treating the addiction to achieve lasting change that promotes human dignity and wholeness.
-Other modalities utilized in her treatment include inner child experiential therapy, S.A.F.E EMDR, Cognitive Behavioral Therapy (CBT) and Mindfulness-based practices.
+Other modalities utilized in her treatment include inner child experiential therapy, Cognitive Behavioral Therapy (CBT) and Mindfulness-based practices.
+Lisa is also a Certified S.A.F.E EMDR practitioner.

 Previously, Lisa has worked for large corporations, most recently in Pharmaceuticals and earned an MBA in the process.
 Outside of work she enjoys hanging out with her dogs and is dedicated to helping members of her community heal their lives.